-- EDEL 1410 Theory I Seminar: Education (1L)(1CR) This seminar is a hands-on application course designed to accompany and enhance MATH 1100 - Number and Operations for Elementary School Teachers.
+- EDEL 1410 Theory I Seminar: Education (1L)(1CR) This seminar is a hands-on application course designed to accompany and enhance MATH 1100 Number and Operations for Elementary School Teachers.
 This is a required course for all prospective elementary teachers.
 Prerequisites: Concurrent enrollment in MATH 1100. - EDEL 2010 Mentoring in Education (1-2CR) This course will focus on specific teaching techniques and strategies utilized when mentoring third, fourth and fifth grade elementary students.
 Students in this course will also reflect upon strategies to continually improve teaching techniques.
 This course is associated with the Help Yourself Academy, an afterschool program designed to offer students the opportunity to focus on a math and science curriculum.
-Prerequisites: Permission of any Education Faculty Member required.